Framed bordism and Lagrangian embeddings of exotic spheres: Construction of the bounding manifold

+By assumption, all boundary components other than $L$ are diffeomorphic to $ S^2 \times S^{2n-3} $.
 If the induced trivialization on a boundary component $S^2 \times S^{2n-3}$ is given by a homotopy class $(a,b)$, then we equip the corresponding copy of $[0,1] \times S^{2n-1}$ with a trivialization of its stable tangent bundle induced by $-b \in \pi_{2n-1}(O)$.
 After connect sum, Lemma \ref{connect-sum} implies that the relevant boundary component $S^2 \times S^{2n-3}$ will have a trivialization of the form $(a,0)$, which can be extended to $D^3 \times S^{2n-3}$ by Lemma \ref{lem:extend_to_disc}. \end{proof}